page updated on December 31, 2020

 The early days of the (public) Internet felt like living in the science fiction world of a Bruce Sterling or William Gibson, whether finally being able to download a web browser with image support (Slipknot?) or realizing that you were logged into a machine in Australia from the middle of farm country USA and it was responding to your FTP commands.

-To everyone who'd learned how to type on an old PS/1 computer running WordPerfect for DOS—with the little plastic keyboard overlay giving you formatting hints—and for whom Alt-F3 "Reveal Codes" made word processing make sense, HTML was the easiest thing in the world to learn (even if the best your design sensibilities could do was center things with tables).
+To everyone who'd learned how to type on an old PS/1 computer running WordPerfect for DOS—with the little plastic overlay giving you the keyboard shortcuts for formatting hints—and for whom Alt-F3 "Reveal Codes" made word processing make sense, HTML was the easiest thing in the world to learn (even if the best design you could do was center things with tables).

 Your author remembers the first time he came across a web page which changed when you reloaded it.
 Some university student had set up the official homepage for a band and every new page view displayed a different snippet of lyrics.
 These web pages weren't simple documents.
 They were programs.
 This was science fiction.
 This was living in the future.

 Then came forms and server side processing and your author graduated from college and learned Java and scrounged together spare parts at work to build his own Linux machine and learned that the Internet wasn't magic science fiction.
 It was all programs and protocols, and the greatest magic protocol of them all at that time was HTTP, especially when combined with the new HTML extensions for form submissions and the Common Gateway Interface that let a web server launch programs to process form parameters and produce a fresh batch of HTML.

 Like almost everyone in the late '90s during the Internet boom, your author learned Perl.